Banten–Dutch war (1656–1659)

 The Bantenese–Dutch War of 1656–1659 was a conflict between the Banten Sultanate and the Dutch East India Company (VOC) that took place in West Java from 1656 to 1659.
-The war began when the Banten Sultanate attacked Batavia, the capital city of the Dutch East Indies in present-day Indonesia.
-The war ended with numerous victories on the Banten side.
+The war began when the Bantenese forces attacked Batavia, the capital city of the Dutch East Indies in present-day Indonesia.
+The war ended with numerous victories for Banten Sultanate.
 The Dutch suffered heavy losses, with many of their strategic lodges destroyed and their gold and weapons seized.

 Background

-The Dutch conquered the Banten city of Jayakarta on 29 May 1619.
-On 30 May, the Dutch began rebuilding the city, renaming it "Batavia".
+The Dutch East India Company (VOC) conquered the Bantenese port city of Jayakarta on 29 May 1619.
+On the following day, the VOC began rebuilding the city, renamed it "Batavia".

-When Ageng Tirtayasa of Banten was crowned Sultan of Banten in 1651, he worked to modernize the state and strengthen relations with the Danish East Indies and the Cirebon Sultanate.
-He also started to build irrigation at Pontang for the supplies of his forces in the ambush of Dutch ships.
+In 1651, Ageng Tirtayasa of Banten was crowned as the Sultan of Banten.
+He worked to modernize the state and strengthen diplomatic relations with the Danish East Indies and the Cirebon Sultanate.
+Tirtayasa also started to build irrigation at Pontang to supply his forces in the planned ambush of Dutch shipping.

-Sultan Ageng opposed the VOC's goal of ruling the north coast of Java and blockade Chinese and Persian traders coming to Java, limiting the trade activity of the Banten Sultanate.
+Sultan Ageng opposed the VOC's goal of ruling the north coast of Java and the planned blockade of Chinese and Persian traders coming to Java which would limit the trade activity of the Banten Sultanate.
 To prevent the VOC from achieving economic dominance in the region, Sultan Ageng declared war on the Dutch.

 Action at Angke-Tangerang

-In 1655, Bantenese forces ambushed VOC ships that sailed in Angke-Tangerang.
-The forces also infiltrated and attacked the VOC's sugarcane factory.
-In the aftermath of the attacks, the VOC closed their office and lodges and the Bantenese prepared their forces to launch further military action upon the VOC.
+In 1655, Bantenese forces ambushed VOC shipping that sailed in Angke-Tangerang region.
+Bantenese forces also infiltrated and attacked the a VOC-owned sugarcane factory.
+In the aftermath of the attacks, the VOC closed their office and lodges in the area, while the Bantenese prepared their forces to launch further military action upon the VOC.

 War

 Sack on Batavia (1656)

-In 1656, Bantenese forces launched action on Batavia, engaging in substantial robbery and rapture, mass killings of the civilians and VOC officials, burning, plundering, and attacking many VOC farms.
-Banten troops ambushed VOC troops who were conducting night patrols and killed their commander.
-The Banten forces hijacked VOC ships when they sailed into Batavia from Malacca City, however, the VOC was worried by the Banten forces after massive damage on Batavia.
+In 1656, Bantenese forces launched offensive actions against Batavia.
+These actions involved arson, looting, and the destruction of numerous VOC-owned sugarcane farms.
+Bantenese troops also conducted ambushes against VOC troops who were conducting night patrols and killed their commander.
+Bantenese forces also reportedly murdered Dutch civilians at night.
+Bantenese forces also seized VOC ships sailing into Batavia from Malacca City.
+The VOC was concerned by the Bantenese forces after massive damage on Batavia.

 Battle of Angke

-To distract the VOC, the troops led by Ngabehi and Prayakarti got a mission to attack the villages and burn much of their sugarcane.
-Another troop, led by Senopati, moved into the enemy positions and encircled them with Demang Narapraksa and Demang Wirapraksa, who silently infiltrated the VOC positions and slowly started the sieges.
+To divert the attention of VOC, the troops led by Ngabehi and Prayakarti were tasked with attacking the villages and burning the sugarcanes.
+Meanwhile, another troop detachment led by Senopati moved towards VOC positions and encircled them with Demang Narapraksa and Demang Wirapraksa, who had silently infiltrated the VOC positions and had slowly started the siege.

-The forces led by Ngabehi and Prayakarti were silently successful in burning and attacking numerous villages and sugarcane fields.
-The forces led by Senopati moved to the east and slowly encircled the VOC forces, making sure VOC movement was slowed.
+The diversionary forces led by Ngabehi and Prayakarti were silently successful in burning and attacking numerous villages and sugarcane fields.
+The forces led by Senopati moved eastward and slowly encircled the VOC forces, slowing down the movement of VOC forces.

-The forces led by Narapaksa and Wirapaksa attacked the VOC forces and inflicted heavy losses.
-While the Banten forces were successful, Bantenese commander Prayakarti was killed in the action.
+The forces led by Narapaksa and Wirapaksa directly attacked the VOC forces and inflicted heavy losses.
+Although the Banten forces were successful in their attack, Bantenese commander Prayakarti was killed in the action.